Metro 2033 is an action-oriented video game with a combination of

 This is another extremely demanding game.
 Settings were left at High quality with AA and AF at lowest values- AAA and AF 4x, respectively, for each DirectX 9, 10 & 11 APIs.
 Advanced DirectX 11 settings were left at default.
 The section of Metro 2033 tested was the Prologue with fraps polling from when you are climbing up the ladder until opening the door to exit the metro station.
 This section includes many features found throughout the game including four creatures which attack you before you exit the building, dense particles, ammo in cabinets, a few computer controlled sections and, of course, Miller, your first companion.

-Benchmark Results: Metro 2033 is tough on most graphics cards, but the GeForce GTX 480 and GTX 580 both do very well on this benchmark.
+Benchmark Results: Metro 2033 is tough on most graphics cards, but NVIDIA video cards do very well on this benchmark.
 Here we see the GeForce GTX 580 is 14% faster than a GeForce GTX 480 at 1920×1200 resolution.
+By adding a second card into the mix we got another 76% boost in the frames per second.